 Honda CR-V Variants: Safety

-As for safety, features like vehicle stability, hill start assist, ABS with EBD, emergency stop signal, low tire pressure warning, cruise control, driver and front passenger airbags, child safety lock, ISOFIX, and immobilizer come standard across all Honda CR-V variants.
+As for safety, features like vehicle stability, hill start assist, ABS with EBD, emergency stop signal, low tire pressure warning, cruise control, driver and front passenger airbags, child safety lock, ISOFIX, and immobilizer come standard across all Honda CR-V Philippines.
 However, only the S gasoline and diesel and SX variants are installed with side and side curtain airbags, LaneWatch camera, and walk away auto-lock.

 Moreover, the top-spec SX variant and S Diesel comes with the Honda SENSING drive assist suite.
 The aforementioned kit includes adaptive cruise control, low speed follow, collision mitigation braking system, lane keep assist system, road departure mitigation, forward collision warning, and lane departure warning.